Return to the FAQ Questions

 What most people do not know and what a lot of locksmiths will not tell you is that the locksmith industry in Georgia is completely unregulated.
 Mobile shops spring up daily with no insurance, no shop location, and very little experience.
 It is really important to choose a locksmith who has a proven track record and does not mind taking the time to speak with you or answer your questions.
 When you see -Mobile Service- you should be cautious.
 You want to deal with a company that has roots in a community and has been there a long time with an established shop location.

-3. What makes Armor Lock & Safe different?
+3. What makes Armor Lock & Security different?

-There are many factors that make Armor Lock & Safe different from the competition.
+There are many factors that make Armor Lock & Security different from the competition.
 A few are:

 2. Armor's Staff and Technicians are the best!
 Our technicians have been with us on average 20+ years.
 We have a cumulative total of over 250 years experience between our service technicians.
 That is experience which will better help us serve our customers needs.